rx-angular/rx-angular/libs/cdk/coalescing/docs/Readme.md

 Let's make up a small example to understand the situation a little bit better.

-In the following snippet we see the same logic from above but applied to 2 different subscription.
+In the following snippet we see the same logic from above but applied to 2 different subscriptions.
 Both components schedule changes and use `coalesceWith` inside.

 ```typescript